 Deadline for Physicians Claiming MOC Points

-Physicians had until April 30, 2018 to claim MOC points.
+Physicians have until April 30, 2019 to claim MOC points.
 Please ensure you enter the correct board certification ID number and birth information during the evaluation process.

 The Hospice and Palliative Nurses Association (HPNA) is accredited as a provider of continuing nursing education (CNE) by the American Nurses Credentialing Center’s (ANCC's) Commission on Accreditation under provider number P0284.
-Successful completion of continuing nursing education (CNE) conference offerings, which include (1) attestation to attendance and (2) participation in the evaluation component, enables the RN participant to earn up to 26.25 CNE hour award.
-CNE award valid through December 31, 2020.
+Successful completion of continuing nursing education (CNE) conference offerings, which include (1) attestation to attendance and (2) participation in the evaluation component, enables the RN participant to earn up to 28.25 CNE hour award.
+CNE award is valid through December 31, 2020.

 - Preconference events: Up to 7.5 CNE hour award